Kinoma/SourceDocumentation/kinoma_documentation_template.md

 Omit this description if the function is self-explanatory—in particular, if all that needs to be said is what the function returns (above).

-Some **Constructor Description** subsections also describe value properties; see **Prototype Description**, next, for the format of value property descriptions.
+Some "Constructor Description" sections also describe value properties; see "Prototype Description," next, for the format of value property descriptions.

 #####Prototype Description
 Prototype inherits from `Other-object-name.prototype`.